liblouis/liblouis-js/README.md

 # Changelog

 __Release 0.3.0:__ `liblouis-js` no longer bundles a build of the liblouis C-API [3].
-Builds were moved to their on npm and bower packages.
-This makes build switching and liblouis C-API selection easier; support for on demand table file loading in NodeJS.
+Builds were moved to their own npm and bower packages - this makes build switching and liblouis C-API selection easier; Adds support for on demand table file loading in NodeJS; implements `lou_setDataPath` and `lou_getDataPath`.

+*This release is backward compatible:* Liblouis builds for version `0.2.x` can be used with liblouis-js `0.3.0`.

 __Release 0.2.1:__ `liblouis-js` is now an official part of liblouis.
 The npm and bower packages were renamed to `liblouis`.
 This release updates package